Skip to main content

 Requirements / Notes

-JP Morgan Chase requires an ISO 27001 as part of the MSA signed between Example Corporation and JP Morgan Chase Bank in 2022.
+Example Corporation requires an ISO 27001 certification as part of the MSA signed in 2022.

-Example Corporation provides a provision in all contracts between Example Corporation and customers operating in the technology industry that an ISO 27001 will be provided for their review.
+Example Corporation provides a provision in all contracts with enterprise customers that evidence of an annual penetration test will be provided upon request.

 Requirements / Notes